-Swallow: We learned from Purple that it repaid the loan to you with the two million our expense!
+Swallow: We learned from Purple that it repaid the loan to you with the two million Abu-Dollars by using the money we had paid to Purple for the purchase of Purple Properties.
+How in the world could you pass off a piece of garbage like Purple Properties to us and recoup the debt from them at our expense!

-Abu-Dollars by using the money we had paid to Purple for the purchase of Purple Properties.
-How in the world could you pass off a piece of garbage like Purple Properties to us and recoup the debt from them at basis that Purple's operating results showed little improvement after the Lehman crisis.
+Ruby: We never intended that it would be like that.
+But I was told by our Loan Department that it refused to grant an extension of the loan purely on the basis that Purple's operating results showed little improvement after the Lehman crisis.
 Purple Corp. requested an extension after we referred you to Purple Properties, and besides, we never imagined that they would resort to embellishment.
 We are sorry for what happened to you.
 As a form of apology, we are offering you a construction contract for our new training facilities.